rubynor/bigfive-web/content/faq.md

 If you need help with that, contact us at bigfive-test@rubynor.com and describe thoroughly what you have in mind, so we can give you a good price estimate.

+### Where can I find more information about the questions and the evaluation?

+See the [IPIP Website](https://ipip.ori.org/) for more information.

 ### Where can I find the code?

 The code is found [here](https://github.com/rubynor/bigfive-web) at GitHub.